-We’re happy to share with you two new fresh videos from Bodwell Graduation 2015.
+We’re happy to share with you a new fresh video from Bodwell Graduation 2015.

 Both videos are well worth a watch!